AdityaMahaddalkar/genetic-similarity/README.md

-# 🧬[Bio-Informatics] Genetic Sequence Alignment Algorithm
+# 🧬[Bio-Informatics] Genetic Sequence Alignment Problem

 *In bioinformatics, a sequence alignment is a way of arranging the sequences of DNA, RNA, or protein to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the